 But beneath the angular futurism lies squishy, human ethics.
 Handing over control of the wheel to algorithms inevitably means handing over decisions about life and death.
 If the brakes fail on a driverless car, what should it do?
 Protect its passengers at all costs?
 Swerve into the cycle lane?
 Or sacrifice itself by driving off a bridge rather than ram into the back of a school bus?

 Perhaps we’re overthinking it.
-Google suggest automated cars will need to inherit the same crisis response human drivers generally display – ramming on the brakes.
+Google suggests automated cars will need to inherit the same crisis response human drivers generally display – ramming on the brakes.
 And in practice, getting public acceptance of driverless vehicles creates a huge imperative for those cars putting the safety of the driver above all else.
 Mercedes-Benz boss Christoph von Hugo notoriously admitted what research has shown: no-one will set foot in an automated car if they think the blessed thing will sacrifice them to the greater good.

 But grey areas remain.
 Brakes will still fail.
 In an impending crash, humans take subjective, hopelessly imperfect, inconsistent decisions.
 We’re not computers.
 We can point to the impossibility of that decision to excuse whatever terrible consequences ensure.
 But algorithms – programmed by humans to a set of conditions – can’t.
 Particularly not with access to a new richness of objective data that could – depending on your point of view – sharpen, or further complicate, that decision.